BAM-PFA/drupal-documentation/_posts/2015-04-14-date-logic.markdown

 ---
 layout: post
 title: Dates
-date: {}
+date: 2015-04-15 16:19:37
-categories: null
+categories: Documentation
-published: true
+summary: Description of various date fields, and the logic dictating their use throughout the site
 ---

 Most content types store dates in the same way, across an identical set of fields.
 These fields are intended to provide the ability to properly store, search/filter, and display dates as required by site functionality.